gardiens/Noise2NoiseMapping_pytorch/README.md

 # 🚀 Usage
 We provide two mains models.
 One with the Multi Hash Resolution Resolution and [SirenNET] as a comparison.
 We Mostly tested our implementation on 2D Data so we can assess the underlying SDF Data.
-See the Notebook "Main.ipynb" for more information.
+See the Notebook ["Main.ipynb"](https://github.com/gardiens/Noise2NoiseMapping_pytorch/blob/main/main.ipynb) for more information. if you want to scale it to 3D, we provide a proof of concept in the notebook ["3D_version.iypnb"](https://github.com/gardiens/Noise2NoiseMapping_pytorch/blob/main/notebook/3D_version.ipynb)

 We welcome any pull request to make it work on custom ply.